syeo66/syeo66/README.md

 ### Hi there, I'm Red 👋

 I'm a Software Developer with many years of experience.
-At the moment I am diving deep into Typescript, React, Svelte and Elixir, and I love getting my hands dirty in coding puzzles (tech interviewers better be prepared 🤣).
+At the moment I am diving deep into Typescript, React, Rust and Elixir, and I love getting my hands dirty in coding puzzles (tech interviewers better be prepared 🤣).
 But I have experience in a lot of other languages and technologies like Go, Dart, Python and PHP.
 I already did a lot in my live, from being a banker, playing music on tour, jumping out of planes, being a music composer, to being a freelance web developer, and designing t-shirts.

 - 🚀 In love with rockets and space
 - **λ** I prefer FP over OOP, but whatever gets the job done.
+- 📓 neovim &gt; VSC
 - 🌱 Vegan
 - **♂** he/him/his